ehcole/mpact-dev-env/README.md

 # mpact-dev-env
 <b>Overview</b>

 This repository contains scripts to install the MPACT development environment into a specified directory.
 The following tools are installed, using user-specified versions: autoconf, cmake, gitdist, gcc, mpi (mpich or mvapich).
 Additionally, the VERA third party libraries (tpls) are included as a submodule and installed.
 Lastly, a Dockerfile is written and optionally built into a container with an MPACT development environment with SSH access.
-Installation of VERA tpls requires Python 3.
+Installation of VERA tpls requires Python 2 and will fail if Python 3 is used.

 The installation creates the following directory structure: